fxlin/uva-os-main/docs/submission.md

 All conditions met: All files are smaller than 50MB, DELIVERABLE directory exists, and no empty files in DELIVERABLE.
 Tarball created at
 -rw-r--r-- 1 xzl xzl 136K Nov  6 20:56 /tmp/Lab1-xl6yq.tar.gz
-Now double check the content of /tmp/Lab1-xl6yq.tar.gz, and submit it to Canvas.
+Now double check the content of **/tmp/Lab1-xl6yq.tar.gz**, and submit it to Canvas.
 ```

 The script will pack source code but any binaries in the tarball.
+In the example, the tarball is saved as **/tmp/Lab1-xl6yq.tar.gz**
 The above script will run several sanity checks on the submission.
 Note the check may not be 100%.
 You still need to verify the contents of the tarball.